 - Additional information: How to use the resources on the page.

-If you are a new visitor to lightcolourvision.org and looking for information, you will find that one of the things that set us apart from the rest is the relationship between diagrams and explanations.
-Diagrams can introduce ideas in an instant but take several paragraphs to explain.
+If you are a new visitor to lightcolourvision.org and looking for information, you will find that one of the things that set us apart from the rest is the relationship between images and explanations.
+Images can introduce ideas in an instant but take several paragraphs to explain.
 They also help to communicate key facts that get buried in the details.

-The diagrams shown below are in slide format.
+The images shown below are in slide format.
 That means they are designed as if they were part of a presentation.
 The title is at the top and they have a dark background.
-We are now adding new versions formatted ready for use in articles and essays.
-These illustrations have no title and are on a white background.
+We are now adding new versions formatted ready for use in articles and essays, they have no title and are on a white background.

-If you can’t find the diagram you need then why not contact us.
+If you can’t find the image you need then why not contact us.
 We may be able to help!

-The diagrams below have recently been added to the Resource Library
+The images below have recently been added to the Resource Library.

-If you see a diagram you like then select it to see it full size and with a full page of information and explanations
+If you see something you like then click on it to see it full size and with a complete explanation.

-Read about LIGHT, COLOUR, VISION and SEEING MORE in our growing library of hand-crafted essays
+Read about LIGHT, COLOUR, VISION and SEEING MORE in our growing library of hand-crafted articles.

 DEFINE A TERM

-Find an explanation for any of the family of terms we use to talk about LIGHT, COLOUR and VISION
+Find an explanation for any of the family of terms we use to talk about LIGHT, COLOUR, VISION and HOW TO SEE MORE.

 Kia ora to all our friends, supporters and visitors